Dietitians and Nutritionists

 User poll

-Our visitors have voted that it's unclear if this occupation will be replaced.
-However, employees may be able to find reassurance in the automated risk level we have generated, which only shows 9% chance of automation.
+Our visitors have voted they are unsure if this occupation will be automated.
+However, employees may be able to find reassurance in the automated risk level we have generated, which shows 9% chance of automation.

 What do you think the risk of automation is?